theawakener0/TraceBack/README.md

 # traceback.nvim

-Time-machine for your current buffer: capture snapshots as you edit (not git), browse a timeline, replay edits, and restore any point.
-Comes with multiple lenses: Code, Debug, and Security.
+TraceBack is a fast, privacy-first time machine for your current buffer, capture lightweight, throttled snapshots as you edit (no git commits), browse a visual timeline, replay edits as an animation, and restore any point instantly.
+It was built to stop security and quality from being an afterthought in today’s rapid, AI-driven workflows by surfacing issues early with rich, contextual lenses.

+Why use it?
+- Instant safety net: recover from mistakes or experiments without touching your VCS.
+- Security-first: the Security Lens highlights high‑entropy secrets, insecure patterns, and common CWE-class issues so you can fix problems before they escape the editor.
+- Actionable insights: Code and Debug lenses reveal complexity hotspots, diagnostics, and quick fixes — plus contextual suggestions to refactor or harden code.
+- Low friction: in-memory snapshots, Telescope timeline browser, configurable keymaps, and minimal performance overhead.

+Install, open the timeline, and let TraceBack keep your edits safe, your code cleaner, and security visible while you code.

 ## Features

-- ⚡ Automatic throttled snapshots on changes
+- ⚡ Configurable, throttled automatic snapshots on buffer changes (default throttle_ms = 500)
-- 🔄 Ring buffer of snapshots (default 200)
+- 🔄 Per-buffer ring buffer of snapshots with instant restore (default max_snapshots = 200)
-- 🔭 Telescope picker to browse timeline with preview
+- 🔭 Timeline browser (Telescope) with live preview and snapshot counts
-- ▶️ Replay snapshots as animation
+- ▶️ Replay snapshots as animated diffs with adjustable delay
+- 🧩 Language support: C, C++, Python, Lua, JavaScript, Go (Treesitter-aware)
 - 🔍 Lenses with rich visual indicators:
-  - 💡 Code Lens: inline complexity/structure hints with color-coded indicators
+  - 💡 Code Lens — inline complexity and structure hints (color-coded)
-  - 🐛 Debug Lens: highlight error/log patterns and summarize LSP diagnostics
+  - 🐛 Debug Lens — highlights error/log patterns and summarizes LSP diagnostics
-  - 🔒 Security Lens: flag common insecure patterns
+  - 🔒 Security Lens — flags common insecure patterns and high-entropy secrets
-  - Uses Treesitter when available for more accurate function detection and to ignore matches inside strings/comments.
+- 🌲 Treesitter integration when available for more accurate function detection and to ignore matches inside strings/comments
+- ⚙️ Lightweight, in-memory snapshots (no VCS commits), minimal performance overhead, and fully configurable behavior
+- 🔧 Easy to customize defaults (snapshot size, throttle, lenses, keymaps, and Telescope integration)
+- 🔁 Non-persistent by default — snapshots reset per session unless explicitly persisted by user tooling
+- 🔒 Privacy-first design — snapshots remain local and scoped to the current buffer
+- 🛠️ Designed for low friction workflows: quick capture, browse, replay, and restore without leaving the editor

 ## Visual Enhancements
 - ✨ Professional Nerd Font icons throughout the interface